Chronostasys/chronostasys.github.io/ideas/_posts/2024-08-05-Algebraic-Effects-Proposal.md

 ### Define an Effect Type

-A effect type should be defined just like nornal function type.
+A effect type should be defined just like normal function type.

 ```Rust
 effect effect1: ||i32|=>void, u32| => void;